akashsinha504/Sales-dashboard/README.md

 #  Sales & Profit Dashboard (Excel)

+ Built using Microsoft Excel with Pivot Tables, Pivot Charts and Slicers.

 ##  Project Overview

 This project presents an interactive **Sales & Profit Dashboard** built using Microsoft Excel.